liborty/rstats/README.md

 ## Struct

-* `struct MStats` holds the central tendency, e.g. mean, and spread, e.g. standard deviation.
+* `struct MStats` holds the central tendency, e.g. some kind of mean or median, and dispersion, e.g. standard deviation or MAD.

 ##  Auxiliary Functions

 * `i64tof64`: converts an i64 vector to f64,
 * `sumn`: sum of a sequence 1..n, also the size of a lower/upper triangular matrix below/above the diagonal (n*(n+1)/2.),
-* `seqtosubs(s:usize)` returns row,column subsripts to 2d matrix from 1d index into triangular matrix in scanning order,
+* `seqtosubs` returns row,column subsripts to 2d matrix from 1d flat index into a triangular matrix in scanning order.
-* `identity_lmatrix` generates identity lower triangular  matrix in scanning order.
+* `identity_lmatrix` generates lower triangular identity matrix in flat scanning order.

 ## Trait Stats